Temmy1997/temilibrary/Ansible/Core components of ansible.md

 - This is a free opensource tool that can automate the configuration of several servers
 - We use ansible to write codes in YAML
 - This codes are deployed on to several servers
+- Ansible helps to automate the task of (Installing, Configuration, Deployment)

 ## Installation of Ansible

 - yum install ansible -y

+- sudo pip install ansible
+pip allows you to install the very latest stable release of Ansible as soon as it's available on PyPI (the Python Package Index)

+## ANSIBLE GALAXY
+- Ansible galaxy is a public hub for the ansible community to share and reuse automation content.

 # Understand Core Components of Ansible